Morgan Stanley Maintains Bright Health Group (BHG) Underweight Recommendation

 As of May 11, 2023, the average one-year price target for Bright Health Group is 1.53.
 The forecasts range from a low of 0.50 to a high of $4.20.
-The average price target represents an increase of 633.81% from its latest reported closing price of 0.21.
+The average price target represents a decrease of 89.87% from its latest reported closing price of 15.10.

 See our leaderboard of companies with the largest price target upside.